-The joint fastest woman in the world in 2018, Dina Asher-Smith, has launched England Athletics’ #gocoach national campaign to bring 10,000 new people into the enjoyable world of athletics and running coaching by 2020.
+World 200m champion and 2019 World Championships triple medal-winner, Dina Asher-Smith, has backed England Athletics’ #GoCoach national campaign to bring 10,000 new people into the enjoyable world of athletics and running coaching by 2020.

 Having trained with the same coach, John Blackie, since she was a nine-year-old at Blackheath & Bromley Harriers Athletics Club, Dina Asher-Smith is someone who understands the importance of great coaches in the sport.